 The Fund has sustainable investment as its objective, as defined under Article 9 of SFDR.
+For additional information please refer to Appendix 1 - Sustainability Approach.

 The Fund is actively managed with reference to the MSCI World Index, which is broadly representative of the companies in which it may invest, as this can provide a useful comparator for assessing the Fund's performance.
 The Investment Manager has discretion to choose investments for the Fund with weightings different to the index or not in the index, but at times the Fund may hold investments similar to the index.